Mark Essex: New Year's Eve 1972

-Having fired six rounds in this initial stage of his attack, Essex evaded capture by climbing a chain link fence and running across the I-10 expressway, having detonated several firecrackers as a diversion.
+Having fired six rounds in this initial stage of his attack, Essex fled by climbing a chain link fence and running across the I-10 expressway, having detonated several firecrackers as a diversion.
 He ran into an industrial area of Gert Town; an area known for high crime and hostility towards police.
 There he first attempted to gain entrance to a building located at 4100 Euphrosine Street by shooting four .44 rounds from his carbine at the door before successfully breaking into the Burkart Manufacturing Building; a warehouse and manufacturing plant on the corner of Euphrosine and South Gayoso.
 Intentionally or otherwise, this action activated an alarm that alerted police to this break-in.
 A K-9 unit, led by Officers Edwin Hosli Sr. and Harold Blappert, responded to the call.
 Neither realized this incident was connected to the earlier attack on central lockup.

 The two officers circled the building, looking for signs of forced entry before parking in front of the building.
 As Officer Hosli exited his vehicle to retrieve his German Shepherd from the car's back seat at 11:13 p.m., Essex shot him once in the back.
+Officer Hosli would die of his injuries on March 5.

-He then fired several further rounds at the car, shattering the windshield.
+Essex then fired several further rounds at the car, shattering the windshield.
 Officer Blappert reached for the radio on the front seat and called for back-up.
-Blappert then fired four shots at the spot where he saw muzzle flashes from Essex's rifle, then he pulled his partner onto the front seat and waited for back-up.
+Blappert then fired four shots at the spot where he saw muzzle flashes from Essex's rifle and pulled his partner onto the front seat, waiting for back-up.
 Within minutes of Blappert's call, over thirty armed police officers arrived at the warehouse; they sent two dogs into the building to search for Essex, but he had already escaped.
 Spots of blood on the ground beside a discarded Colt .38 revolver, multiple discarded rounds of live ammunition, and a bloody hand print found upon a window sill within the Burkart Building indicated Essex had received a wound—likely not a serious one—in his exchange with Blappert.

 Initial manhunt

 Although police extensively searched the neighborhood for the sniper(s), and conducted house-to-house searches, their quarry had escaped.
-The search for the attacker(s) ended shortly after 9 a.m. on January 1, 1973, following complaints from several local residents pertaining to officers' heavy-handed tactics.
+The search ended shortly after 9 a.m. on January 1, 1973, following complaints from several local residents pertaining to officers' heavy-handed tactics.

 The decision to terminate the search for the perpetrator(s) was made moments after police discovered two carefully placed live rounds pointing at the doors of the 1st New St. Mark Baptist Church (approximately two blocks from the Burkart Building).
-Officer Hosli would die of his injuries on March 5.